 These Linzer heart cookies are made with raspberry preserves sandwiched between cinnamon-scented hazelnut sugar cookies that are actually quite like shortbread.
 Perfect to gift or share on Valentine’s day.
 Or, heck, any day.

-These Linzer hearts are no ordinary cookies.
-Not in flavor, not in texture, not in aroma.
+These Linzer heart cookies, made with dough inflected with hazelnuts and cinnamon and sandwiched with raspberry preserves, are no ordinary cookies.
+Not in flavor.
+Not in texture.
+Not in aroma.
 And not in the coming together.
-They’re a little something of a labor of love, given that the dough can be a tad crumbly if the barometric pressure at that moment isn’t on your side.
-So if, perchance, the dough rips as you roll it out, simply pat it back into place.
+They’re a little something of a labor of love, which makes them all the more reminiscent of its namesake linzertorte.
 And not to worry if what results appears to be slightly imperfect.
 A sprinkling of confectioners’ sugar hides all manner of sins.
-Besides, even if your Linzer hearts cookies aren’t quite the perfect shape, your heart most definitely is in the perfect place.
+If your Linzer heart cookies aren’t quite the perfect shape, your heart most definitely IS in the perfect place.–Sarabeth Levine

 - 1/2 teaspoon baking powder

 - 1/8 teaspoon fine sea salt

 - 1 1/2 sticks (6 oz) unsalted butter at room temperature, cut into 1/2-inch (12-mm) pieces

 - 1/2 cup plus 1 tablespoon superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 1 large egg at room temperature, lightly beaten